Jollerprutt/proxmox-node/README.md

 | `Other Settings` | Just leave as default| |

 ## 3.0 Easy Installation Option
-If you have gotton this far and completed Steps 1.0 thru to 2.4 you can proceed to Step 4.0 to manually build your nodes or skip some steps by using CLI build bash scripts.
+If you have gotten this far and completed Steps 1.0 thru to 2.4 you can proceed to Step 4.0 to manually build your nodes or skip some steps by using CLI build bash scripts.
 But my bash scripts are written for the Qotom Mini PC model Q500G6-S05 (6x NIC variant) and single NIC hardware only.
 If you have different hardware, such as a 2x or 4x NIC Qotom or similiar hardware, then my scripts will not work and you best proceed to Step 4.0 and build manually.

 I currently have the following CLI bash scripts available on GitHub to fastrack the build process: